Simon-K-Schaefer/ManifoldX/README.md

 both proteins.
 This identifies important interaction residues in an automated way to map protein protein interfaces.

 ## Hardware Requirements
 ManifoldX scales with CPU core counts and hardware requirements scale accordingly.
-CPU core counts can be set and X GB of RAM are reserved per CPU core.

 ## Dependencies
 #requires FoldX and a valid FoldX license as well as :